rdhar/gitops-2024/.github/README.md

 - Setup AWS credentials using [config-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) using OIDC to assume a role and set the authentication parameters as environment variables on the runner.
 This step is required when TFLint [deep checking](https://github.com/terraform-linters/tflint-ruleset-aws/blob/master/docs/deep_checking.md) for the AWS rule plugin is enabled.
 - ~~Setup terraform using [setup-terraform](https://github.com/hashicorp/setup-terraform)~~ Not required. terraform v1.9.7 already installed on runner image.

-> [!NOTE]
-> This may not be required because terraform 1.9.7 is installed on the [runner image](https://github.com/actions/runner-images/blob/ubuntu22/20241015.1/images/ubuntu/Ubuntu2204-Readme.md)

 - Run `terraform fmt`
 - Run `terraform init`
 - Run `terraform validate`
 - Install TFLint using [setup-tflint](https://github.com/terraform-linters/setup-tflint)
-- Initialise TFLint to download the AWS plugin rules
+- Initialise TFLint to download the AWS plugin rules.
 - Run `tflint`
-- Run [trunk code quality action](https://github.com/marketplace/actions/trunk-check); this runs checkov and trivy security checks
+- Run [trunk code quality action](https://github.com/marketplace/actions/trunk-check); this runs checkov and trivy security checks.
-- Update the PR comments if any of the steps fails and exit the workflow on failure
+- Update the PR comments if any of the steps fails and exit the workflow on failure.

 ##### Plan